timrichardson/Prime-Ubuntu-18.04/README.md

 ## Tear-free prime sync
 Please see the tip below about activating prime-sync for nvidia optimus tear free graphics on the laptop's panel when in nvidia mode.
 With this script and that fix, you can look forward to a decent Optimus experience.
+Note that the changes to prime-select in pre-release Ubuntu 18.10 currently default to mode-setting being activated (the first linux distribution to do this, as far as I know).

 # Dependencies and preparation: